This is a tiny excerpt from my book Strength and Conditioning for Gaelic Games, now available and back in stock...

 If you are a head coach reading this, make sure to get someone who you see as an equal, someone that can support you totally (but challenge you a smidge), and someone whose personality can work with your group.

 How much do you pay them?

 Depending on experience and expertise the prices can vary wildly.

-I would just remind you that coaching a team properly isn’t just about the actual session, your coach will probably type up bespoke programmes, he or she will have to travel to your club and pay for fuel etc, correct and assess diets, they will have to answer calls from players and coaches alike, they will arrive early and leave late.
-Factor all this in when you get a quote of a coach.
+I would just remind you that coaching a team properly isn’t just about the actual session, your coach will probably type up bespoke programmes, he or she will have to travel to your club and pay for fuel, etc, correct and assess diets, they will have to answer calls from players and coaches alike, they will arrive early and leave late.
+Factor all this in when you get a quote from a coach.

-At the time of writing this I was coaching the Offaly senior Footballers and I worked out it is easily a 40 hour a week gig (Travelling can add hours to coaching times).
+At the time of writing this, I was coaching the Offaly senior Footballers and I worked out it is easily a 40 hour a week gig (Travelling can add hours to coaching times).

-Be fair, pay them on time and be upfront with your coach.
+Be fair, pay them on time, and be upfront with your coach.
 Don’t have him or her waiting and begging for cheques for weeks on end.

 Other Ideas of payment?

 Some GAA clubs have nice enough gyms in situ, why not approach the trainer with a barter arrangement?
 They get to use your gym for free and hence they train the team at a reduced rate.
 These arrangements invariably go stale after a while but it’s a great launchpad for both the S&C coach and the club.
 Be warned, however, they can be disastrous if a clear and concise agreement between both parties is established.
 For example, if all the plans you have in place in your GAA club are kiboshed because a new manager comes in with his/her own ideas I think you're doomed in the long run (all too common in the GAA I'm afraid).